 Dogs absorb more from less food, so the bag lasts longer—you can feed less volume.
 Ethically sourced, pure animal proteins.
 Air dried, not baked, so it retains all original nutrients.
-Taste dogs love and owners feel good feeding them.
-No history of recalls like other brands.
+Taste dogs love.

 A bit pricey.
 May not keep as long as baked dry food, so we recommend storing it in an airtight container.

 Rich in protein thanks to farm-raised chicken that is the number one ingredient.
 Kibble is small and easy for dogs of different sizes to chew.
 Made without fillers and artificial flavors.

 Some reports of dogs developing gastrointestinal upset or itchy skin after eating it.